jfversluis/learn-dotnet-maui/Blogs/README.md

 * [Luis Matos](https://www.luismts.com/)
 * [Luis Pujols](https://www.pujolsluis.com/)
 * [Mark Allibone](https://mallibone.com/)
-* [planetxamarin.com](https://planetxamarin.com): a blog (and some YouTube channels and podcasts) aggregator for Xamarin and now .NET MAUI content.
-You will probably find some people listed here on this wonderful website as well.
 * [Rendy Del Rosario](https://www.xamboy.com/)
 * [Saamer Mansoor](https://prototypemakers.medium.com/)
 * [Shaun Lawrence](https://blog.bijington.com): if you want to learn more about games, animations and allround great designs, Shaun is the person to keep your eye on!